|

 pollution and the increasing aspirations of the basin riparian to exercise

 their sovereign and internationally recognized rights to development.
+Because of uncertainty and disagreement among experts,

 Egypt perceives the need for accurate scientific and technical studies to